Can you split parasite prevention?

 This is particularly important with chews that contains more than one drug - for example, flea and worming combinations that contain one medication for fleas, and another for worming.

 While in theory halving the tablet should provide your pet with an equal half of the medication, studies and tests have not been performed for most brands to prove even distribution.

 3. Tablets may be designed to be given whole and unbroken for slower release.
-Many medication is coated in a special layer, which slows the speed of drug release and the location within the gastrointestinal tract at which it is absorbed.
+Many medications are coated in a special layer, which slows the speed of drug release.
 If you break a medication's outer layer, you could be affecting the pharmacological properties.
 This has the potential to make the drug ineffective, or - worst case scenario - it may put your pet in danger.

 There currently aren't any parasite preventatives designed for slow release, but this does prove a good point about how pharmacology is a complicated science, and why we should always follow to the advice of manufacturers!

 Still not sure?
 If you have any questions about specific products, feel free to Ask one of our in-house vets